 Accidents involving motorcycles can cause physical injuries, mental anguish, and death, as well as property damage.

-People who are recovering from a serious accident may suffer financial, physical, and psychological losses.
+People who are hurt in a motor bike crash or recovering from a serious accident may suffer financial, physical, and psychological losses.

 A motorcycle accident injury can lead to staggering out-of-pocket expenses, especially for people who are living paycheck to paycheck.